Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Management of Diarrhea

-Uncomplicated symptoms
+Uncomplicated diarrhea

-For mild cases of diarrhea, the BRAT (bananas, rice, applesauce, toast) diet may reduce the frequency of stools.
 When experiencing diarrhea, patients are encouraged to increase their intake of clear liquids to at least 3 L per day (e.g., water, sports drinks, broth, weak decaffeinated teas, caffeine-free soft drinks, clear juices, and gelatin).[

 Opioids bind to receptors within the gastrointestinal tract and reduce diarrhea by reducing transit time.
 Loperamide is the most common opioid used, due to its availability and reduced effect on cognition, although codeine and other opioids can also be effective.[